mrsarutobi/https-github.com-Azure-Samples-media-services-dotnet-functions-integration/media-functions-for-logic-app/LiveStreamAnalysis.md

 Create a channnel "Channel1" and program "Program1" (with an ArchiveWindow of minimum 20 min) in the Media Services account used by the functions.
 Start them.
 Connect a live encoder (for example, [Wirecast](https://www.telestream.net/wirecast/)) and push the live RTMP stream to the channel.
 If you want to use another name for the channel and program, then you will have to edit the step 1 logic app to reflect the new names.

-Important : setup 10 S3 media reserved units in the Media Services account.
+Important : setup 10 S3 media reserved units in the Media Services account if you process a SD stream.
+A higher resolution stream may require more S3 units.
+You can create a new support request in the Azure portal to require more S3 units, as the default limit is 10.

 ### 6. Deploy the logic apps
 Deploy the two logic apps using this template: